itom-project/itom/docs/userDoc/source/09_reference/algo.rst

    an user interface, call the method :py:meth:`~itom.ui.createNewPluginWidget` or :py:meth:`~itom.ui.createNewPluginWidget2`.
 To get an online help, use :py:meth:`~itom.widgetHelp`.

-For more information, see also :ref:`getStartFilter`.
+For more information, see also :ref:`getStartFilter` or in the demo file **demoGaussianSpotCentroidDetection.py**.

 .. automodule:: itom
     :members: filter, filterHelp, widgetHelp